AdobeDocs/analytics.en/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-favorite.md

 ---
-description: Marking calculated metrics as favorites is another way to organize them for ease of use.
+description: Organize calculated metrics by marking calculated metrics as favorites.
-title: Mark calculated metrics as favorites
+title: Mark Calculated Metrics As Favorites
 feature: Calculated Metrics
 exl-id: 978e1af7-dde7-45e6-875a-54dee9251b8c
 ---
-# Mark calculated metrics as favorites
+# Mark calculated metrics as favorite

 You can mark a calculated metric as a favorite.
 To mark calculated metrics as favorite helps you to organize your calculated metric.
 All users can favor calculated metrics.